 Genital infection should be excluded prior to initiating the medical abortion regimen.
 The genital tract is more susceptible to ascending infection when the cervix is dilated after abortion or childbirth.
 There are few data on the incidence of clinically significant systemic pelvic infection after medical abortion, but it seems to be rare and possibly occurs less often than after vacuum aspiration.
 Many of the symptoms of pelvic infection, such as pain, are rather nonspecific and hence precise diagnosis is difficult.
 Women with clinical signs such as pelvic pain, abdominal or adnexal tenderness, vaginal discharge and fever should be treated with broad-spectrum antibiotics .

 Infection may be suspected if a woman:

-When infection is the result of retention of products of conception, the woman needs to be given oral antibiotics and a surgical abortion should be performed.
+When infection occurs with retention of products of conception, the woman needs to be given oral antibiotics and a surgical abortion should be performed.
 If infection is severe, then hospitalization and parenteral antibiotics may be required .